SaftIng/safting.github.io/about.md

 Saft is also an integration platform, which integrates for foreign libraries and technologies, such as [ARC2](https://github.com/semsol/arc2), [EasyRdf](http://www.easyrdf.org/) or [Redland](http://librdf.org/).
 They will be used, for instance, for parsing/serialization or triple store access.
 Saft handles the configuration and setup and appears as one API for the user.
 But he has the option to opt-in, if he wants.

+#### Basic illustration

 <img src="http://safting.github.io/doc/integrationplatform.png" style="width: 80%; border: 0px;" >

+This image illustrates the integration platform.
+The core components provide basic functionality and interfaces.
+They build the basement for Saft.Addition, which contains real implementations, organized as components as well.
+Each addition has its own purpose.

+For instance Saft.Addition.ARC2: It uses the foreign ARC2 library to provide a database adapter to use a MySQL database as triple store.
+To do so, it implements/extends existing classes and interfaces to connect with their ARC2 pendants.

 ### ... is compatible and open